h2oai/h2o-tutorials/h2o-world-2017/qwiklab/qwiklab-creator-howto.md

 Click the + at the to right to create a new classroom.

-Connect the right course to your classroom.
+* Connect the right course to your classroom.

+* Choose whether the classroom should be Open (anyone can choose it) or restricted by a token (access code) or credits (i.e. for purchase by the student).
+A credit costs $1.

+* Add a filter to enable students access to the classroom.
+A filter of `*` enables everybody.

 ---